 HEATH, Samuel.
 755. Private.
 Entered France 21/04/1915.
 Discharged 14/12/1918.
 Born in Chester in 1881, resided at Cerencester, Gloucester post-war and died 22/02/1924 in Liverpool, Lancashire.
 Entitled to 1914/15 Star trio.
 Portrait photograph at time of discharge 6/12/1918 shown on accompanying page courtesy of Ancestry.

 HELLABY, Frederick Allen.
 Private KEH.
-Commissioned Second Lieutenant 1st Battalion, Devonshire Regiment 1914 From Officers Training Battalion.
+Commissioned Second Lieutenant ,1st Battalion, Devonshire Regiment in 1914 from Officers Training Battalion.
 Entered France 18/12/1914.
 Mentioned in Despatches 1/1/1916.
-Lieutenant 3RD (AUCKLAND) REGIMENT (COUNTESS OF RANFURLY'S OWN) NZEF 1917.
-Also noted a Captain later Major Frederick Allan Hellaby awarded Military Cross with the Auckland Machine Gun Corps.
+Lieutenant, 3rd (Auckland) Regiment (Countess of Ranfurly's Own) NZEF 1917.
+Later Captain later Major and awarded Military Cross with the Auckland Machine Gun Corps.
 From Auckland, New Zealand and was one of four brothers.
+Awarded 1914/15 Star trio.

 HELLABY, John.
 Private KEH.
-Commissioned as a Second Lieutenant Royal Horse Artillery, 2nd Indian Cavalry Division 27/02/1915 later Lieutenant.
+Commissioned as a Second Lieutenant, Royal Horse Artillery, 2nd Indian Cavalry Division 27/02/1915 later Lieutenant.
 Mentioned in Despatches.
 Noted in 'The Wellingtonian' 1919, Wellington College, New Zealand.
-Photograph from the Auckland Weekly News 11/02/1915.
-From left to right: Richard Sydney Hellaby, G. M. Nicol, John Hellaby and Wilmot Ching, King Edward's Horse.
+Photograph from the Auckland Weekly News 11/02/1915 shown on accompanying page.
+Entitled to 1914/15 Star trio.

 HELLMAN, Arthur L. 1936.
 Private.
 Served in the Australian Imperial Force as a Driver 62 in the 1st Divisional Signal Company from 17/08/1914 until discharged on medical grounds on 20/04/1916.
 Supported troop landings at Gallipoli and return of wounded to Mudros, did not go ashore but was shelled.
 Applied for Gallipoli medallion.
 Served with South African Expeditionary Force from 17/10/1916 until Oct/1917.
 Discharged in England he then joined KEH and served in France until discharged 9/05/1919.
 He then served with the Malay States Volunteer Regiment from 1920-32 being commissioned as a Captain in 1928.
 Further served in WW2 1940-43 as a Warrant Officer Class 2 NX14481 seeing action at Tobruk with 2/17th Battalion, Signal Section where he was wounded.
 He was born on 4/07/1892 in Paddington, Sydney, New South Wales, Australia and married in 1945 in Katoomba, New South Wales.
 He died on 11/08/1976 in Sydney.
 Entitled to British War and Victory Medals.